Here are the steps:

 1. Read about peer review and questions we’ll ask.

-3. Answer questions for three people who are clockwise (right) from you in the circle image on CNM Learn (Blackboard).
+2. Answer questions for three people who are clockwise (right) from you in the circle image on CNM Learn (Blackboard).
+If one of those creators did not upload their draft, skip to the next one clockwise.

 4. Revise your blog with the feedback you receive.

 1. Does the explanation of how the literary element is used make up most of the draft (70%).
 Are the summaries condensed to only about 30% of the report blog draft?

 2. Quote Sandwich: After the summaries, is the evidence from the story “sandwiched” in the middle of the paragraphs?
 Which paragraphs need work?
 Don’t worry about thick paragraphs here (big paragraphs are good), even though I know some advice about blogs suggests small paragraphs (that’s more for journalism).

 3. Does the blogger precisely explain what specific kinds of characterization, conflict, etc. are being used?
 Should they revisit the page defining that element to formulate a more precise definition?